martynabrodka/PORTFOLIO_martyna_brodka/README.md

 # PORTFOLIO_martyna_brodka

 #  👇 ℹ️ About me 👇
   Hi, my name is Martyna.
 In June 2022, I completed postgraduate studies as a Software tester for mobile and server applications at the WSB University in Toruń, which allowed me to learn about the duties and tasks of both a manual and an automation tester.
 I would like to connect my further career path with testing/quality assurance.
 Currently, I am educating myself in issues related to software testing.
-I completed courses with Dare IT: 'Become a Manual Tester', 'Automated Tests with Python' and with testerzy.pl: 'JavaScript for software testers'.
+I completed courses with Dare IT: 'Become a Manual Tester', 'Automated Tests with Python' and with testerzy.pl: 'JavaScript for software testers', 'ISTQB Foundation Level 4.0'.
 I have recently started testing for uTest as a freelance tester.
 I have experience in working with people but also in individual tasks.

 # LinkedIn
 [linkedin_martyna_bródka](https://www.linkedin.com/in/martyna-br%C3%B3dka-101810259/)

 # My projects
-  ## 👉 During 'Automated tests with Python' course with DareIT:
+  ## 👉 During 'Automated Tests with Python' course with DareIT:
   [Link to my completed tasks during automated tests's course](https://github.com/martynabrodka/challenge2_automat_portfolio_martyna.git)

   ## 👉 During 'Become a Manual Tester' course with DareIT: